Zulfiqar Ali Khan: Biography

 Zulfikar Ali Khan was born in Lahore, Punjab, British India, on 10 December 1930.
 He attended a local school in Lahore where he did his matriculation.

-From 1947, he attended the Military College Jhelum but joined the Pakistan Air Force in 1948 when he made a transfer to the Pakistan Air Force Academy in Risalpur, NWFP in Pakistan.
-He gained commissioned in the Air Force as a P/Off. and passed out from the PAF Academy in 1950 in the class of 7th GD pilot course (GD(P) Course) on 21 December 1950.
+From 1947, he attended the Military College Jhelum, but joined the Pakistan Air Force (PAF) in 1948 when he transferred to the Pakistan Air Force Academy in Risalpur, NWFP in Pakistan.
+He was commissioned in the Air Force as a pilot officer and passed out from the PAF Academy in 1950 in the class of 7th GD pilot course on 21 December 1950.
 IN 1956, Flt-Lt.
 Khan first command assignment was to No. 20 Squadron Eagles.

-In the 1960s, Squadron-Leader Khan was educated at the Air War College where he gained a degree in staff course.
+In the 1960s, Squadron-Leader Khan was educated at the Air War College, where he earned a degree in staff course.
 In 1965, Sq-Ldr.
-Zulfikar Ali Khan participated in the second war with India in 1965 where he commanded No. 9 Squadron Griffins against the Indian Air Force.
+Zulfikar Ali Khan participated in the Indo-Pakistani War of 1965, commanding No. 9 Squadron Griffins against the Indian Air Force.
 From 1966 to 1968, Wg-Cdr.
-Zulfiqar Ali Khan was posted in the Foreign ministry and briefly tenured as air attaché at the High Commission of Pakistan in New Delhi led by H.E.
+Zulfiqar Ali Khan was posted in the Foreign ministry and briefly served as air attaché at the High Commission of Pakistan in New Delhi, led by H.E.
 Arshad Hussain.

-In 1968–71, he was promoted as Group-Captain in the Air Force and was posted in East Pakistan where he was appointed as officer commanding of operations wing of Dacca Air Base under its Air Officer Commanding Air Cdre.
+In 1968, he was promoted to group captain and was posted in East Pakistan, where he was appointed as officer commanding of operations wing of Dacca Air Base, under its Air Officer Commanding, Air Cdre.
 Inamul Haq.
 Air Cdre.
-Khan participated in liberation war that took place in East Pakistan, serving against the Indian Air Force.
+Khan participated in Bangladesh Liberation War in East Pakistan against the Indian Air Force.

 Gp-Capt.
-Khan was taken war prisoner by the Indian Army after the Eastern Command was surrendered by its GOC-in-C Lieutenant-General A.A.K.
-Niazi.
-In 1973, he was repatriated to Pakistan and was allowed to continue his military service and was promoted to a one-star rank, Air-Commodore, and took over the Air Force Academy as its Commandant in 1973, but later posted as commandant of the Air War College for a short time.
+Khan was taken prisoner by the Indian Army after the Eastern Command was surrendered by its GOC-in-C, Lieutenant-General A. A. K. Niazi.
+In 1973, he was repatriated to Pakistan and was allowed to continue his military service and was promoted to a one-star rank, air-commodore, and took over the Air Force Academy as its commandant in 1973, but later posted as commandant of the Air War College for a short time.

-His command assignment included the command as an Officer commanding of No. 11 Squadron Arrows, No. 9 Sq.
+His assignments include Officer commanding No. 11 Squadron Arrows, No. 9 Sq.
 Griffins, and AOC of the Sargodha Air Force Base.